whosonfirst/whosonfirst-www-iamhere/README.md

 There is one thing you need to run `whosonfirst-www-iamhere` locally in "simple" mode.
 Simple mode just means a map with live-updating information about its position.

 * An HTTP file server for the `whosonfirst-www-iamhere` itself.
 This is because some browsers are super conservative about what can and can't run on `localhost` (aka your local machine) and what can be served from a `file://` URL (aka your hard drive).
-In our case that means the [tangram.js](https://github.com/tangrams/tangram) maps need to be "served" from an actual web server.
+In our case that means the [tangram.js](https://github.com/tangrams/tangram) library for rendering maps need to be "served" from an actual web server.
 A very simple HTTP file server is included in this repository and discussed more in detail below.

 ### "simple" mode - the details